viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Further details on how the equation was constructed can be found in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).

 One may be tempted to think that a settling time of 15.1725 μs allows for a sampling rate with a 15.1725 μs period or 65.909 kHz.
 However, it is not that simple.
-In the [later chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main?#the-behavior-of-unipolar-auxiliary-channel-aaf-of-cora-z7), we will explore how the circuit behaves in practice and to which use cases the 65.909 kHz sampling rate may apply well.
+In a [later chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main?#the-behavior-of-unipolar-auxiliary-channel-aaf-of-cora-z7), we will explore how the circuit behaves in practice and to which use cases the 65.909 kHz sampling rate may apply well.

 One "controversy" is already apparent: According to the [Nyquist theorem](https://www.techtarget.com/whatis/definition/Nyquist-Theorem), the 65.9 kHz sampling rate allows correct sampling of an input signal of frequency up to 33 kHz.
 However, the cut-off frequency of the AAF on the Cora Z7 unipolar input is 94.6 kHz.
 So, by running the XADC at 65.9 ksps, we risk that an imprecise digitalization of the so-called [alias](https://en.wikipedia.org/wiki/Aliasing) will happen if frequencies above 33 kHz are present in the input signal.
 We would need an AAF with a cutoff frequency of 33 kHz.
 However, such an AAF would have an even longer settling time.
 There is no universal solution for this issue.
 How you compromise between sampling rate and settling time depends on the characteristics of the input signal and on what you want to achieve by digitizing it.